FreeCAD/freecad.workbench_starterkit/README.md

 - **_new_style_module_**: This refers to **packages** which are added to FreeCAD as **namespace-packages**
 - **_old_style_module_**: A **package** which is plugged into FreeCAD by adding it's base-directory to `sys.path` and uses `Init.py` and `InitGui.py` to get initialized by FreeCAD.

-### Motivation for New Style Modules
+### Motivation for Namespace Workbenches
-There are several reasons why you might consider using the "new style" modules proposed in this template, and upgrade existing workbenches using the "old style".
+There are several reasons why you might consider using the namespace-workbenche proposed in this template, and upgrade existing workbenches using the "old style".

 1. The ability to execute your module using a regular `python` interpreter and have it "just work" (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=8&t=40749#p346331)).

-2. Name-spaced packages avoid namespace collisions and the need to have a common prefix on all classes and files to ensure uniqueness (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=23&t=38593&p=345439#p345437)).
+2. Name-spaced packages (namespace-workbenches) avoid namespace collisions and the need to have a common prefix on all classes and files to ensure uniqueness (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=23&t=38593&p=345439#p345437)).

 3. Integrating with [PyPI](https://pypi.org/) / [pip](https://pip.pypa.io/en/stable/).
 The ability to `pip install freecad.myworkbench` (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=10&t=38476&p=326444#p326574)).

-4. InitGui.py and Init.py ("old-style") do not behave like expected because these files are called with exec and are not properly imported.
+4. InitGui.py and Init.py (legacy-workbenches) do not behave like expected because these files are called with exec and are not properly imported.
 This leads to problems like:
    - `__file__` not useable to get the path to the python file
    - predefined variables